nhsuk/nhsuk-frontend/docs/contributing/testing.md

 ### NHS website resolution statistics

+These statistics are from the NHS website, using Google analytics, over a 1 year period (June 2017 to June 2018).

 | Device                  | Screen resolution   | % of sessions |
 |-------------------------|---------------------|---------------|
 | iPhone 6-8              | 375x667             | 20.93%        |